fengyusi/Selective-Delay/README.md

 Notes
 ----
-More details will be updated after Our paper is completed. <br>
+More details will be updated after Our paper is published. <br>
-Selective Delay: Modifying the Execution Logic of Sensitive Instructions to Defeat Cache Side-Channel Attacks.
+Constant-Time Loading: Modifying CPU Pipeline to Defeat Cache Side-Channel Attacks.